decentraland/documentation/content/creator/builder/smart-items.md

 - _An item in my scene should be clickable, but can't be clicked_.

 Make sure that it's not being obstructed by something else.
 You can't click through other items.
 Some items have a _collider mesh_ that has a simplified geometry that may be obstructing your item, even though its visible shape doesn't seem to be doing it.
 Try moving the item to see what happens.

-## Custom smart items

-Besides the default collection of smart items that come with the Builder, you can develop your own to import into your Builder account and use freely.
-This requires writing code using the SDK.
-See [smart items]({{< ref "/content/creator/scenes/projects/smart-items.md" >}}) for instructions.